-- (a) Abbreviations shall be used on aeronautical charts whenever they are appropriate. - (b) Where applicable, abbreviations shall be selected from the Procedures for Air Navigation Services ICAO Abbreviations and Codes (Doc 8400).
+- (a) Abbreviations shall be used on aeronautical charts whenever they are appropriate. - (b) Where applicable, abbreviations shall be selected from the CAR 1.

 CAR 177.245 Political Boundaries

 - (a) International boundaries shall be shown, but may be interrupted if data more important to the use of the chart would be obscured. - (b) Where the territory of more than one State appears on a chart, the names identifying the countries shall be indicated.